antononcube/Raku-Data-Importers/README-work.md

 ## In brief

 This repository is for a Raku package for the ingestion of different types of data from both URLs and files.
+Automatically deduces the data type from extensions.

 **Remark:** The built-in sub `slurp` is overloaded by definitions of this package.
 The corresponding function `data-import` can be also used.

 The format of the data of the URLs or files can be specified with the named argument "format".
 If `format => Whatever` then the format of the data is implied by the extension of the given URL or file name.

+(Currently) the recognized formats are: CSV, HTML, JSON, Image (png, jpeg, jpg), PDF, Plaintext, Text, XML.

 The functions `slurp` and `data-import` can work with: